waynegm/WMPlugin-Docs/content/en/docs/Plugins/ExternalAttrib/index.md

 scripts need to import this module, provide a description of the User Interface in the xa.params Python dictionary and a doCompute function that implements the attribute calculation.

-- When invoked with a commandline argument of `-g` the application should write out a  [#JSON Parameter String] to stdout describing the attribute parameters and exit.
+- When invoked with a commandline argument of `-g` the application should write out a  [JSON parameter string](#json-parameter-string) to stdout describing the attribute parameters and exit.
 - When invoked with a commandline argument of `-c json-parameter-string` the application
 	- should read and parse the contents of `json-parameter-string` to get the attribute parameters
 	- read a 40 byte block of binary data from stdin called the SeismicInfo block (described below)